Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `DeviceCodeCredential`.

 For more information about how to configure an AAD application for device code flow please refer to [Enable applications for device code flow][device_code_flow].

+> The `DeviceCodeCredential` offers a credential that can be used with little to no setup - you may present a prompt to authenticate and allow the user to use whatever browser they choose to complete the authentication process.

 ```ts
 /**